inscist/api-guidelines/Guidelines.md

 It shows manual registration of application and subscription, and then the end-user making use of one of the service's APIs.
 At this part of the flow, two things **MUST** be stored:

-1. The service **MUST** store the end-user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope.)
+1. The service **MUST** store the end-user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope).
 2. The subscribing application **MUST** store the end-user's tokens in order to call back for details once notified of changes.

 The final part of the sequence is the notification flow itself.